-When making an insurance claim on your roof, it's best to come prepared.
-We put together 10 hail damage roof insurance claim tips that will help you make a stronger claim for your property.
+When making an insurance claim on your roof, it's best to prepare.
+We put together 10 tips for filing a roof insurance claim for hail damage that will help you make a strong case for the roof claim on your property.

 Does My Home Insurance Cover Roof Hail Damage?

 Most home insurance policies will cover roof damage if the damage happens to be caused by a sudden accident or from a weather event like wind or hail.
 You can claim hail damage under your standard homeowners insurance policy.

 Hail storms can cause damage to your property from many factors – high winds, the size of the hail, density, and shape of hailstones, and of course, the type of roof material.

 If you find hail damage is not in your homeowners insurance, ask your insurer about an add-on that will cover hail.

 Normal wear and tear or a roof that is over 20 years old might have no coverage or limited coverage, respectively.

 Although the damage to the aesthetics might be unsightly, it can become a more significant functional problem later down the line.
 Cosmetic change can also significantly lower the resale value of the property; therefore, you should ask your insurer if they cover cosmetic damage in your standard homeowners insurance policy or add-on.

 - Review your hail damage insurance terms thoroughly

 Go through your insurance policy to understand what storm damage they will repair or replace and know how your storm damage deductibles work.
 Hail may be a named peril or part of the wind damage language.
 Alternatively, you may have an all peril deductible that covers everything.
 Beware, hail may not be covered if it is an excluded named peril in your policy.
 This knowledge will help you understand what you can claim and how to file.